-During fiscal 2002, the Board of Directors held seven meetings and acted by unanimous written consent on a number of occasions.
-In 1993, after consummation of its initial public offering, the Company established an Audit and Compensation Committee.
-The Company does not have a Nominating Committee.
+During fiscal 2004, the Board of Directors held 10 meetings and acted by unanimous written consent on a number of occasions.
+The Company has an Audit Committee and a Compensation Committee but does not have a nominating committee or a committee performing the functions of a nominating committee.

-The members of the Audit and Compensation Committee are Bruce A. Westphal (Chairman), John B. Balousek, David N. Chichester and Daniel P. Hogan, Jr. Among the functions performed by this committee in its capacity as an Audit Committee are to make recommendations to the Board of Directors with respect to the engagement or discharge of independent auditors, to review with the independent auditors the plan and results of the auditing engagement, to review the Company's system of internal financial and accounting controls, to review the financial statements of the Company, to discuss the Company's accounting policies, and to make inquiries into matters within the scope of its functions.
-Among the functions performed by this committee in its capacity as a Compensation Committee are to review and make recommendations to the Board of Directors concerning the compensation of the key management employees of the Company and to administer the Company's equity incentive plan.
-The Audit and Compensation Committee held eleven meetings during fiscal 2002.
+The members of the Audit Committee are Bruce A. Westphal (Chairman), John B. Balousek and David N. Chichester.
+The Company's Board of Directors has determined that David N. Chichester qualifies as an audit committee financial expert as set forth in Section 401(h) of Regulation S-K promulgated by the Securities and Exchange Commission (the "SEC") and he is independent as such term is defined in the NASD Rules.
+Among the functions performed by the Audit Committee are to make recommendations to the Board of Directors with respect to the engagement or discharge of the Company's independent registered public accounting firm, to review with the independent registered public accounting firm, to review with the review the financial statements of the Company, to discuss the Company's accounting policies, and to make inquiries into matters within the scope of its functions.
+The Board of Directors has adopted a written Audit Committee Charter, a copy of which, as revised September 1, 2004, is attached as Appendix A to this Proxy Statement.
+The Audit Committee held 14 meetings during fiscal 2004.

+The members of the Compensation Committee are John B. Balousek (Chairman), Bruce A. Westphal and Alfred A. Piergallini.
+Among the functions performed by the Compensation Committee are to review and make recommendations to the Board of Directors concerning the compensation of the key management employees of the Company and to administer the Company's equity incentive plan.
+The Compensation Committee held five meetings during fiscal 2004.